-'''

-$ openssl sha256 qutip-4.0.2.tar.gz
+\$ openssl sha256 qutip-4.0.2.tar.gz

-'''

 Edit the recipe/meta.yaml file.
-Change the version.
-Update the sha256 code.
-Check that the recipe package version requirements at least match those in the setup.cfg.
+Change the version at the top of the file, and update the sha256 checksum.
+Check that the recipe package version requirements at least match those in setup.cfg, and that any changes to the build process are reflected in meta.yml.
 Also ensure that the build number is reset